 Not all countries allow intercountry adoptions.
 Before you consider adopting a child, you should contact the adoption central authority in your province or territory or the embassy of the country where you are interested in adopting in Canada to find out whether adoption is permitted there.

-There are two components to the international adoption process:
+There are 2 components to the international adoption process:

 - the adoption process